-Organization and operation of the City and its satellites
+Organization and operation of the City and its satellites Nestled between the sea and the mountains, Barcelona is a city of 100 sq. km. where 1,605,000 people live (2015), resulting in a very high population density (16,000 people per sq. km.).
+It accounts for only 0.3% of the territory of Catalonia but accounts for 21% of the Catalan population (i.e. 7.5 million people).
+The metropolitan area of 36 towns, spread over 636 sq. km. with 3.2 million inhabitants, i.e. 43% of the population.
 The foreign population is 16.3% of the city's total population and Spaniards born abroad account for 20.7%.
 Some 32 million tourists visit the city every year, of whom 23 million only stop by for the day.
 Ada Colau, the Mayor of Barcelona, was elected in 2015 for four years by the 41-member city council.
 Services are organized in five core areas of activity and, in geographical terms, in 10 districts and 73 neighborhoods.
 The City also controls 45 satellite entities with various legal statuses, such as municipal companies, local autonomous agencies, consortia, foundations, etc., gathered in a "holding company."
-City services, including the districts, employ 6,500 people and have a budget of $\[\]$ 2.6 billion.
-The satellite entities employ 6,100 people and have a total budget of $\[\]$ 900 million, giving the city a consolidated annual budget of $\[\]$ 3.5 billion and a total of 12,600 employees.
+City services, including the districts, employ 6,500 people and have a budget of $\notin 2.6$ billion.
+The satellite entities employ 6,100 people and have a total budget of $\notin 900$ million, giving the city a consolidated annual budget of $\notin 3.5$ billion and a total of 12,600 employees.
 A seminar organized by Bordeaux Metropole and the BEST network in cooperation with the city of Barcelona.
 Special thanks to its Chief Executive, Jordi Marti.

 PROGRAM

 Barcelona City Hall

 Opening of the meeting

-- > Felip Roca, Director of International Affairs for the City and Secretary-General of Metropolis, the worldwide association of large metropolitan areas
+Felip Roca, Director of International Affairs for the City and Secretary-General of Metropolis, the worldwide association of large metropolitan areas

-- > Jordi Marti, Manager of the City of Barcelona
+Jordi Marti, Manager of the City of Barcelona

-- > Marta Clari, Director of Citizens' Rights
+Marta Clari, Director of Citizens' Rights

 Transparency and accountability in the municipal council and services

 Joan Llinares, Chief Executive

 The City of Barcelona's financial model

 Jordi Ayala, Director of Finance

 Barcelona Activa, a municipal company

 The Porta 22 project

 Lorenzo di Pietro, Executive Director of Entrepreneurship and Innovation

 Tour of the city of Barcelona's business incubator

 Followed by: